66-m/sorting-visualizer/README.md

         java -jar sorting-visualizer-1.3.3.jar

-* Option 3: Clone the repository via git and build the code on your own:
+* Or clone the repository via git and build the code on your own:

 ## Getting Started - Building the code yourself
 ### Requirements: